consysT-project/consysT-code/artifact.md

 We provide a VM image that has our project ConSysT preinstalled.
 The VM is for executing the benchmarks that are available in our paper.
 As the benchmarks spawn 9 processes (each running its own JVM), we suggest that you use at least 12GB of memory to avoid out of memory errors.
-We tested the VM with 12GB provided memory on a Linux Mint 19 machine using Oracle VirtualBox.
+We tested the VM with 12GB provided memory on a Linux Mint 19 machine using Oracle VirtualBox with VT-x (processor virtualization) enabled.

 The user credentials for the virtual machine are:
 * Username: consyst